next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

   one test for hostname resolution but let the client library use all transfer protocols, one by one.

-In each case, it is desirable to have only single test that is however run with different backends or server configurations.
+In each case, it is desirable to have a single test which, however, is run with different backends or server configurations.
 To provide a real world example, we can check out one of the basic SSSD tests.
-This test have multiple topologies assigned and it is run once per each topology: LDAP, IPA, Samba and AD.
+This test has multiple topologies assigned and it is run once per each topology: LDAP, IPA, Samba and AD.

 .. tab-set::